-The other day Carl made a useful comment:
+The other day Carl made a helpful comment:

 Terminals and command lines scare me.
-Do you have any dev tips on getting started with these or know any good resources?
+Do you have any dev tips on getting these or know any good resources?

 Which Terminal to Use?

 Perhaps a good starting point is which Terminal to use.
-To be honest, it's much of a preferred choice than actually making a difference.
+Honestly, it's much of a preferred choice than making a difference.
 But I use iTerm2, which works beautifully!

 If you rather stick to another choice or the default Terminal, be my guest.
-It won't make a difference in what we are going to do today.
+It won't make a difference in what we will do today.

 Basic Terminal Commands